Eight-year Chinese Language Education Promotion Plan (2013–2020)

 - Strengthen the organizational network and build a base for sustainable development of Chinese language education

 The Ministry of Education set up the International Chinese Language Education Advisory Committee in August 2011, and the Interdepartmental Chinese Language Education Development Support Task Force under this advisory committee was set up in March 2014 to help organize Chinese language education planning and promotion.
-The Office of Global Mandarin Education Office (OGME) was established, in 2016, to work together and in coordination with Chinese language education institution units undertaking evaluation, building language databases, and cloud language education.
+The Taiwan Mandarin Edcational Resources Center Office (OGME) was established, in 2016, to work together and in coordination with Chinese language education institution units undertaking evaluation, building language databases, and cloud language education.

 - Improve the quality of Chinese language education and promote specialization and differentiation